Doc's da Name 2000

 Doc's da Name 2000 is the fourth studio album by American rapper Redman.
-The album was released on Def Jam Recordings on December 8, 1998.
+The album was released on Def Squad Records and Def Jam Recordings on December 8, 1998.
 It peaked at number 11 on the US Billboard 200.
 It was a top seller, being certified platinum for sales of over a million copies.

 The song "Da Goodness is sampled in the Barbadian soca beat "Redman/Da Goodness Riddim" in 1999.
 The song "Let da Monkey Out" was featured in the 2005 film Syriana.